elliot-nelson/7tonshark/src/site/posts/avoid-red-checks.md

 ---
-title: Crafting GitHub PR Experiences
+title: Avoid Red Checks
-description: Avoid frustrating developers when designing your GitHub PR checks.
+subtitle: (Unless you need the developer to do something about it.)
-date: 2021-02-28
+date: 2021-03-08
 tags: [wip]
 ---